MrClit/la-app-de-la-maria/README.md

 # La App de la Maria

 A modern, multilingual web application built with React, TypeScript, and Vite.
 The app allows users to upload or capture a photo, select an option (like or hate), and view a random animal image based on their choice.
-It features state management with Redux Toolkit and supports multiple languages via i18next.
+It features global state management using React Context and supports multiple languages via i18next.

 ## Features